raymenzel/IRI-EDP/README.md

     --mount type=bind,src=<host-path>,dst=/IRI-EDP/outputs
 ```

-Fill in `<host-path>` with the location you want the generated figures to go.
+Fill in `<host-path>` with the location you want the generated figures to go to.
 Once inside the container, you can run the application by copying it into
 the provided `run` directory and executing it: